msfern/sas-frontend-challenge/README.md

 ## 📙 Overview

 As per the challenge description, its goal was to create a Quiz application.
-The UI was provided on fIGMA.
+The UI was provided on Figma.
 Some of the functionalities in this application were:

 - **Feedback when answering a question.**
 - **Full Report at the end of the game.**